jwplayer/applicaster-docs/live/broadcast-live-events.md

 ## Events as media in JW Player
-Broadcast Live Events are represented as media items in the JW Dashboard.
-Those media items can be grouped into JW Player playlists and these playlist can be registered as feed in Applicaster.
+Broadcast Live Events are available as media items in the JW Dashboard.
+Those media items can be grouped into JW Player playlists, and these playlists can be registered as feeds in Applicaster.

 Broadcast Live will automatically add and update the media items with custom fields in JW Player.
-Manually added fields will not get overwritten by Broadcast Live.
+Manually added fields do not get overwritten by Broadcast Live.

 The important fields are
 - `VCH.EventState`, which goes through the following states: